PhD, Sociology, Harvard University, 1973

 Crossing the Class and Color Lines: From Public Housing to White Suburbia (pdf) with Leonard Rubinowitz.
 University of Chicago Press (2000).

 Rosenbaum, J., C. Ahearn, and J. Lansing.
-Forthcoming.
-Educational and labor market success: Complicating the status attainment model.
-In Handbook of Sociology of Education, ed.
+2018.
+College-for-All: Alternative options and procedures.
+In Handbook of the Sociology of Education in the 21st Century, ed.
 B. Schneider.
+Springer International Publishing.

 Rosenbaum, J. [James], C. Ahearn, J. Rosenbaum [Janet], and K. Becker.
 2016.
 Beyond earnings and social reproduction: Can college lead to good jobs without reproducing social inequalities?
 The Russell Sage Foundation Journal of the Social Sciences 2(1): 90–110.